 Another major myth that makes the world perceive leaders as some sort of extraterrestrials with supernatural powers.
 This also undermines all the hard work and years of commitment and consistency put in accomplishing their goals.

 On the contrary, leaders are made, not born.
 And they go with the same cognitive development as everyone else in the world, the only difference is the price they pay to achieve their goals.

 People often assume that leadership is something that is genetically inherited by an individual.
 The myth states that either the person has charismatic traits or not.
 It’s the complete opposite, leaders make themselves and aren’t born natural leaders right from the mother’s womb.

 The core of this myth is often related to the misconception of the definition of an introvert and extrovert.
 Normally, extroversion is mostly related to confident, talkative, and outgoing people, while introverts are often taken as shy and reserved.

 Right to some extent, but that’s only a fraction of the story.

 It doesn’t matter if a leader is an introvert or extrovert in nature, it’s not about the social interactions but how they process and leverage the connections and information in hand.

-It is mostly seen that extrovert folks are more attracted towards the leadership positions, while their temptation to engage with others makes the job a lot easier.
-However, this doesn’t mean that introvert people cannot be great leaders.
+It is mostly seen that extrovert folks are more attracted to the leadership positions, while their temptation to engage with others makes the job a lot easier.
+However, this doesn’t mean that introverted people cannot be great leaders.
 There are plenty of examples of introverts who have gone to become some of the most influential people in the 21st century such as Bill Gates, J.K Rowling, Mahatma Gandhi, Warren Buffet, to name a few.